Costa Rica Good News Report

 Be sure to check out the many reasons why

-Kevin & his wife, Sammy fell in love with
+Kevin fell in love with Costa Rica

-Costa Rica over 30 years ago. . see below!
+over 30 years ago. . see below!

 We Love Shopping at Local, Mom & Pop Stores. .

-My wife, Sammy and I don't really need that much anymore!
+We don't really need that much anymore!
 We haven't made a big purchase like a washer or dryer in years.
 However, we do like to eat quality, fresh food.
 Just down the street, Juan Carlos and his wife, Dora have owned the meat store for at least 20 years.
 We buy our pork and beef there.
 Dora always adds a little bit more to my order whe Juan Carlos isn't looking!
 In Santa Ana central, we buy a fresh loaf of bread every three days or so.
 Wow. . a little butter and strawberry jam. . can't beat it.
 And the little soda down the street serves the best coffee and Gallo Pinto in the entire Central Valley!
 Sometimes they run out of Lizano sauce, so I always bring my own.
 It's fun shopping local and we know that we're helping out the hard-working people of Costa Rica.
 At times, if we do need something you can't get locally, we always have Walmart and PriceSmart to fall back on!
 Pura Vida. .

 Click HERE for Page 4!